Honoring the Temple and Eating More Wholesome Foods

 A Break-Down of a Wholesome Foods Diet

+A wholesome foods diet also allows our digestive and metabolic systems to function more efficiently, enabling the proper absorption of nutrients and a more energized and fueled body with the ability to properly eliminate wastes.
 A complete, wholesome foods diet includes a well-balanced variety of all the required groups—namely proteins, carbohydrates, fruits and vegetables, as well as fats.

 Protein is an essential nutrient.
 In fact, every cell, organ and tissue in the body contains this very important substance.
 When it comes to whole-foods, meat and eggs, are however not the only protein sources.
 We can also obtain this nutrient from plant-based protein sources.

 There are basically two (2) protein sources: complete and incomplete protein.

 A complete protein is a protein source which contains an acceptable proportion of all of the nine (9) essential amino acids the body needs to build cells, as it is not able to make it on its own.